finwistic

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala

 Host references Gon's tweet about magnitude moves vs duration moves.
 Gon explains: an intraday 250% move in two hours is his ideal.
 Getting a 250% move in swing trading requires holding for months, managing overnight risk the whole time, and then hoping the profits don't evaporate.
 For someone who goes all-in on high-conviction setups, the intraday model matches the psychology — you know the outcome the same day.
 He's not arguing day trading is better in the abstract; it fits his temperament, his capital level, and his tolerance for holding risk.
+He references Qullamaggie and Lex van Dam as examples of traders who successfully swung positions for big gains — a style he may grow into as his capital scales.

 The Trading Setups of the Record-Breaking Champion — Goverdhan Gajjala